-Small was a former chief financial officer at sports-fashion retailer JD Sports Fashion PLC (LON: JD) will serve on the board’s nomination committee, the remuneration committee, and will take over as audit committee chair from Richard Laxer from January 2 next year.
+Small was a former chief financial officer at sports-fashion retailer JD Sports Fashion PLC will serve on the board’s nomination committee, the remuneration committee, and will take over as audit committee chair from Richard Laxer from January 2 next year.

 Boohoo announced one week ago that they had seen a record performance across the Black Friday weekend.

 Additionally, Small is non executive director and chair of the audit committee of baby product retailer Mothercare PLC.